junxit/us-congress-bills-110/bill.md

     - **(C)** by striking “Invalidity” and inserting “(e) Extension of patent term.—Invalidity”; and
   - **(4)** by inserting after subsection (b), as designated by paragraph (2) of this subsection, the following:
     > - **(c)** *Inequitable conduct*
-    >   - **(1)** *Defense* A patent may be held to be unenforceable, or other remedy imposed under paragraph (3), for inequitable conduct only if it is established, by clear and convincing evidence, that—
-    >     - **(A)** the patentee, its agents, or another person with a duty of disclosure to the Office, with the intent to mislead or deceive the patent examiner, misrepresented or failed to disclose material information concerning a matter or proceeding before the Office; and
+    >   - **(1)** *Defense* One or more claims of a patent may be held to be unenforceable, or other remedy imposed under paragraph (4), for inequitable conduct only if it is established, by clear and convincing evidence, that a person with a duty of disclosure to the Office, with the intent to mislead or deceive the patent examiner, misrepresented or failed to disclose material information to the examiner during examination of the patent.
-    >     - **(B)** in the absence of such deception, the Office, acting reasonably, would, on the record before it, have made a prima facie finding of unpatentability.
+    >   - **(2)** *Materiality*
+    >     - **(A)** *In general* Information is material under this section if—
+    >       - **(i)** a reasonable examiner would have made a prima facie finding of unpatentability, or maintained a finding of unpatentability, of one or more of the patent claims based on the information, and the information is not cumulative to information already of record or previously considered by the Office; or
+    >       - **(ii)** information that is otherwise material refutes or is inconsistent with a position the applicant takes in opposing a rejection of the claim or in asserting an argument of patentability.
+    >     - **(B)** *Prima facie finding* A prima facie finding of unpatentability under this section is shown if a reasonable examiner, based on a preponderance of the evidence, would conclude that the claim is unpatentable based on the information misrepresented or not disclosed, when that information is considered alone or in conjunction with other information or record.
+In determining whether there is a prima facie finding of unpatentability, each term in the claim shall be given its broadest reasonable construction consistent with the specification, and rebuttal evidence shall not be considered.
-    >   - **(2)** *Intent* In order to prove intent to mislead or deceive under paragraph (1), specific facts beyond materiality of the information submitted or not disclosed must be proven that support an inference of intent to mislead or deceive the Patent and Trademark Office.
-Facts support an inference of intent if they show circumstances that indicate conscious or deliberate behavior on the part of the patentee, its agents, or another person with a duty of disclosure to the Office, to not disclose material information or to submit materially false information.
+    >   - **(3)** *Intent* To prove a person with a duty of disclosure to the Office intended to mislead or deceive the examiner under paragraph (1), specific facts beyond materiality of the information misrepresented or not disclosed must be proven that establish the intent of the person to mislead or deceive the examiner by the actions of the person.
+Facts support an intent to mislead or deceive if they show circumstances that indicate conscious or deliberate behavior on the part of the person to not disclose material information or to submit false material information in order to mislead or deceive the examiner.
+Circumstantial evidence may be used to prove that a person had the intent to mislead or deceive the examiner under paragraph (1).
-    >   - **(3)** *Remedy* Upon a finding of inequitable conduct, the court shall balance the equities to determine which of the following remedies to impose:
+    >   - **(4)** *Remedy* Upon a finding of inequitable conduct, the court shall balance the equities to determine which of the following remedies to impose:
-    >     - **(A)** Denying equitable relief to the patent holder and limiting the remedy for infringement to damages.
+    >     - **(A)** Denying equitable relief to the patent holder and limiting the remedy for infringement to reasonable royalties.
     >     - **(B)** Holding the claims-in-suit, or the claims in which inequitable conduct occurred, unenforceable.
     >     - **(C)** Holding the patent unenforceable.
     >     - **(D)** Holding the claims of a related patent unenforceable.
-    >   - **(4)** *Attorney misconduct* Upon a finding of inequitable conduct, if there is evidence that the conduct can be attributable to a person or persons authorized to practice before the Office, the court shall refer the matter to the Office for appropriate disciplinary action under section 32, and shall order the parties to preserve and make available to the Office any materials that may be relevant to the determination under section 32.
+    >   - **(5)** *Attorney misconduct* Upon a finding of inequitable conduct, if there is evidence that the conduct is attributable to a person or persons authorized to practice before the Office, the court shall refer the matter to the Office for appropriate disciplinary action under section 32, and shall order the parties to preserve and make available to the Office any materials that may be relevant to the determination under section 32.

 - **(c)** *Effective date*
   - **(1)** *Subsection (a)* The amendments made by subsection (a)—